Updated: Apr 11

 When he said those words, in the way he said them, I knew we were in trouble.
 The language of rules is not the way we talk about life or navigate our relationship.
 It’s not the way we relate or do life together.
 When Caleb called it out, I realized in a millisecond that I had been dealing with all my stress by pushing it away and micro-managing many aspects of our days – just to feel ok.
 In that moment, I finally admitted to us both that I wasn’t ok.

 This moment (and really it was just a moment) became a catalyst for me to get real with myself.
 It invited me to action some important mental health strategies for this new time we are all facing.
-The first thing I did with Caleb was acknowledge the impact I had had on him, genuinely apologise and then reframe a way forward for us, so I could give back his autonomy that I had so clearly intruded on.
+The first thing I did with Caleb was acknowledge the impact I had had on him, genuinely apologising and then reframing a way forward for us, so I could give back his autonomy I had so clearly intruded upon.
 For me, I focused on reorganising my commitments so I made the adjustment in my work life to suit my new working from home life.

 Another way was through talking together about our family values.
 We went back to what mattered to us as a family and together agreed that the most important values in our family are kindness, respect and love (not rules!).
-We decided that however the weeks ahead were going to be, they needed to be guided by these values, I personally found this gave me permission to relax more.
+We decided however the weeks ahead were going to be, they needed to be guided by these values, I personally found this gave me permission to relax more.
 Over the following weeks, we both took to needle and thread and sewed these values into a family art-piece.
-Sewing together gave us a time and a place to go slow together and naturally take our conversations further about what these values meant in different contexts we were facing.
+Sewing together gave us a time and a place to go slow together.
+This naturally takes our conversations further about what these values mean in different the contexts we were facing.
 Caleb had been heard and had reclaimed his sense of autonomy, we reframed around our values and together worked out a new and better normal in the uncertainty of these times.

 It was ok that we weren’t ok.
 The problem wasn’t the struggle or the stress, the problem was not realising and recognising who we were and how we were.
 The importance of self-awareness cannot be under-stated when it comes to mental health.

 We are in a time where many educators, teachers and leaders in early childhood are facing diverse impacts on their lives personally and professionally.
-This has direct effects on our mental health and never has it been more important to recognise that.
+This has direct effects on our mental health and it has never been more important to recognise this.
 It takes courage to face ourselves, reflect deeply, to ask the hard questions and to be willing to make changes to our ways of being and doing - to better protect our mental health.